Welcome!

 Requesting Accommodations

 Note: This step is for first time requests only.
-If you’ve already completed this form and the registration process, proceed to step two.
+If you've already completed this form and the initial meeting, proceed to step two.

 Instructors are notified of a student’s accommodations at the start of the semester through Accommodate.
 It is the student’s responsibility to communicate with instructors regarding the use of accommodations throughout the semester.
 Connecting with available resources and self-advocacy skills are key to college success.
 Stay in touch with your instructors and the Accessibility Resources Center and reach out to us if you have questions or need support.